 Thus, a new filter has been created which will now block Google Analytics from tracking your IP address.

-Now you know how to block IP in Google Analytics.
+I hope this article has helped you learn how to block your own IP in Google Analytics.

-I hope you enjoyed this simple tutorial which helped you in blocking your own visits in Google Analytics report.
+I hope you enjoyed this simple tutorial that can help you in blocking your own visits in Google Analytics report.

 Sharing is Caring!
-If you like this article, please take a moment to share it on social networking websites.
+If you like this article, please take a moment to share it below.

 you may also like